Anderson Packers: Franchise history

 The Duffey Packers originally played professional basketball in the National Basketball League from 1946 to 1949.
 During that time, head coach Murray Mendenhall was named the penultimate NBL Coach of the Year and the Duffey Packers won the final NBL championship ever held.
 The team later rebranded themselves to just the Packers (removing the Duffey branding from their name similar to the Fort Wayne Zollner Pistons removing the Zollner part of their name when they entered the Basketball Association of America since that league didn't allow for sponsorships to be a part of team names there) once they moved into the NBL-BAA merged National Basketball Association for the 1949–50 season.
 The franchise withdrew from the NBA on April 11, 1950, when the organization was bought out by the newly established league and shut down its operations altogether.
 One of the reasons related to the Packers being bought out by the NBA related to one of the original team owners, Ike W. Duffey, dealing with poor health conditions at the time.
 Following that NBA season's conclusion, the original Anderson owners re-bought the team's rights from the NBA and moved the Packers to the rivaling National Professional Basketball League that was co-owned by them alongside the other NBL-turned-NBA teams that left the NBA to create the NPBL that season in the original Denver Nuggets squad, the Sheboygan Red Skins, and the Waterloo Hawks, which later folded entirely at the end of its only (1950–1951) season of play that never concluded properly due to too many of its teams folding altogether (including the original Denver Nuggets, who first went under the Denver Frontier Refiners before trying (and failing) to finish that season as the Evansville Agogans going forward), though that season was considered to be won by both Sheboygan & Waterloo that year.
+Due to financial issues that occurred during their only season of play in the NPBL, the Packers would end up folding operations following the conclusion of the NPBL's only season of operation.